rixmape/panlasang-pinoy-clustering/README.md

 5. **Unique Ingredients**: Remove duplicate terms.
 6. **Standardizing Phrases**: Standardize ingredients at the phrase level.
 7. **Extracting Components**: Extract components from compound ingredients.
+8. **Filtering Common Ingredients**: Remove common ingredients like water, salt, and pepper.
+9. **Filtering Unique Ingredients**: Remove ingredients that appear in only one recipe.

 ## Installation